 Is Assurance better than rolling?

 In a typical circumstance where you have no temporary modifiers and you're making a Skill Check, Assurance is mathematically worse than just rolling for a check unless you have a negative Ability Modifier.
-Even if you have penalties on the check, they still need to make your total modifier negative before Assurance is mathematically better than a normal Skill Check.
+Even if you have penalties on the check, they still need to make the sum of all of your modifiers except your Proficiency Bonus negative before Assurance is mathematically better than a normal Skill Check.

 For comparison, consider the graph below.
 Because we're comparing a normal roll to Assurance, the Proficiency Bonus has been omitted because it adds the same value to both options.